NBKRedSpy/CardSurvival-SaveBlueprintRequirements/README.md

 The output is as follows:
 * The Environment the blueprint is in.
 * The name of the blueprint
+* The building time of the current stage.
 * The remaining requirements for the current stage.
 * A blank line
+* The building time of all work remaining.
 * All of the requirements to complete the blueprint, including the remaining items for the current stage.

 ## File info